 More than 170,000 acres are open to dove hunting through

 Colorado Parks and Wildlife’s Walk-In-Access program.
 Although not all properties support the habitat necessary to hold doves, many areas offer good hunting opportunities.
 For doves, you should do some preseason scouting and search for areas supporting food crops like wheat stubble, proso-millet stubble and sunflower fields.
 Areas located near water and roosting sites (dead trees) should also hold good numbers of birds.
 The Walk-In-Access brochure features detailed maps and GPS coordinates of enrolled properties and also includes additional information and tips for small-game hunters.
 Keep in mind that all WIA properties are privately owned land that CPW has leased for public hunting.
 Please help maintain these areas by picking up empty shell casings and properly disposing of harvested birds.

-9. Read The Small Game Brochure
+9. Read The Small Game and Waterfowl Brochure

 10. Don’t Forget Your HIP